polybase/polybase-db-docs/docs/get-started.md

 Polybase is the database for all of humanity’s data.
 Fast, decentralized and designed from the ground up to scale beyond 1M transactions per second.

-Polybase is better than using a centralized database like Firebase 🔥 or Postgres 🐘 because you can encrypt data using wallets 💳 for "user owned data" and verifiably query Polybase from smart contracts 📜 (coming soon).
+Polybase is better than using a centralized database like Firebase or Postgres because you can encrypt data using wallets for "self sovereign data" and verifiably query Polybase from smart contracts (coming soon).

-Polybase is better than storing data on-chain ⛓ because it's 1000 to a million times cheaper than on-chain storage.
-For example, storing 1MB on Ethereum costs around $64,000 💸.
+Polybase is better than storing data on-chain because it's 1000 to a million times cheaper than on-chain storage.
+For example, storing 1MB on Ethereum costs around $64,000.

-Blockchains are not built for scalable structured data storage so we built Polybase to combine the best attributes of web2 databases and blockchains 🤗.
+Blockchains are not built for scalable structured data storage so we built Polybase to combine the best attributes of web2 databases and blockchains.

 ## Install Polybase